List of Inspector Rebus characters: Detective Constable Robert Burns

 Detective Constable Robert Burns ("Rab") appears in The Black Book (where he is a Detective Sergeant), Mortal Causes and Let it Bleed, always stationed at Torphichen (West End).
 He is a member of the Free Church of Scotland (the "Wee Frees") and preaches damnation on The Mound on Sundays.
 In Mortal Causes, he is a native of the Pilmuir housing estate and helps Rebus with his foray into this dangerous area, full of young thugs.
 In the other books, he is generally helpful.

 Detective Constable Grant Hood

 Detective Constable Grant Hood is a police officer who was based at St Leonards.
 He is a big fan of new technology and gadgets.
 During The Falls he is attracted to Siobhan Clarke, and attempts to kiss her.
 During the same novel he takes on a media liaison role, a position he takes up in a number of subsequent investigations.

 Detective Constable "Hi-Ho" Silvers

-Detective Constable "Hi-Ho" Silvers is a police officer who was based at St Leonards.
+Detective Constable George "Hi-Ho" Silvers is a police officer who was based at St Leonards.
 He is described as "coasting towards his pension."